 These are complemented by relevant readings and extended with weekly tutorials that provide a space to develop an understanding of theoretical approaches to failure as well as to discuss the causes and value of each case study in more depth.

 Assessment for this subject includes conducting a small-scale case study of your choice, and provides the opportunity to develop research and analytic skills, including the ability to:

 Join Catastrophes as Turing Points to learn about fascinating and iconic catastrophes, conduct a small case study of interest to you, and engage in lively and informed discussions about the causes and value of catastrophes.
-Visit the University Handbook for more information.
+For more information please visit the University Handbook.